platform-mesh/portal-ui-lib/docs/readme-generic-ui.md

     - in the `"resourceDefinition"` the given fields need to be specified: `group, plural, singular, kind, scope, namespace` describing properties of the resource.
-    - Also `"resourceDefinition"` have optional field `readyCondition` that describing when resource treated as ready It's an object that contain two fields. `jsonPathExpression` that contain JSONPath expression for complex data access and `property` JSON path to the resource property that contain info about resource ready state
+    - Also `"resourceDefinition"` have optional field `readyCondition` that describing when resource treated as ready It's an object that contain two fields. `jsonPathExpression` that contain JSONPath expression for complex data access and ready status matching and `property` JSON path to the resource property that contain info about resource ready state
     ```json
     "readyCondition": {
-      "jsonPathExpression": "status.conditions[?(@.type=='Ready')].status",
+      "jsonPathExpression": "status.conditions[?(@.type=='Ready' && @.status=='True')]",
       "property": ["status.conditions.status", "status.conditions.type"],
     },
     ```